-In yesterday’s post, The Effects of Priority, we saw that wrong priorities results in wrong results, whereas right priorities results in God’s blessings.
-It is, however, worth it to consider the timing of these events.
+In the post about the effects of priority we saw that wrong priorities produces wrong outcomes, whereas right priorities results in God’s blessings.
+It is, however, worth it to consider the timing of these two events.

 The prophecy is given on the first day of the sixth month.
-The people respond to it about three weeks later, on the 24th day of the sixth month, starting to rebuild God’s house.
-(Some might say that a delayed response is disobedience; however, a delayed response is better than no response.)
+The people respond to it about three weeks later, on the 24th day of the sixth month, by starting to rebuild God’s house.

 What if they got discouraged and gave up after a week or a month?
 What if they stopped obeying him on the 23rd day of the ninth month?
-If so they would have missed his blessing.
+If so they might have missed his blessing by one day.

 I wonder if sometimes we give up too soon in obeying God.
 Do we do the right thing for a while, but not seeing any change, we revert to our old ways?
 If so, we may miss God’s blessings.

 An important point, however, is that receiving God’s blessings is a bonus for doing what he says, not a given.
 Our motivation to obey God shouldn’t be to earn a reward.

 Instead our obedience should be an act of love and worship.
 May we never lose sight of that.

 Learn more about all twelve of the Bible’s Minor Prophets in Peter’s new book, Dear Theophilus, Minor Prophets: 40 Prophetic Teachings about Unfaithfulness, Punishment, and Hope

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.